 “A mind is a terrible thing to waste.”

 This quote by Arthur Fletcher can be interpreted in many ways aside from its original intent.
 One of these additional interpretations could be that the imaginations and creative muses of all people are unique and should not be ignored.
-After all, with as many new and interesting pieces of media being created each day, there seems to be no limitations to what our minds can do.
+After all, with as many new and interesting pieces of media being created each day, there seem to be no limitations to what our minds can do.
 Unfortunately, this power can be a bit overwhelming to some.
-Much like savants, who have startling mental prowess, usually at the detriment to social skills, many with mental disorders will have overactive minds.
+Much like savants, who have startling mental prowess, usually at the detriment of social skills, many with mental disorders will have overactive minds.
 When the line between true reality and perceived reality is blurred, problems ensue.
 This week’s two films examine the effects of overactive minds and what the world looks like inside of them.

 A Beautiful Mind

 If Inside Out (2015) taught us anything, it’s that a lot goes on inside a person’s mind.
 Besides the variety of emotions we can experience, it’s where we go to solve complex problems, recall memories, or engage our imagination.
 But what if our imagination compensates for other aspects of our lives?
 What’s difficult to understand about mental disorders is that people who seem normal on the outside can have their own internal struggles as well.
 Often, we are shocked to learn some famous person suffered from depression, mania, or multiple personality disorder.
 If we can overcome the stigma of issues of the mind, perhaps some headway could be made on the medical front to solve some of these maladies.
 Of course, sometimes it’s these different mental conditions that give people the creativity and intelligence to solve some of the world’s most interesting problems.